mjordan/islandora_feeds/README.md

 ## Introduction

 This module allows users to create Islandora objects using the Drupal Feeds contrib module.
+Additional documentation is available on the [wiki](https://github.com/mjordan/islandora_feeds/wiki).

 ## Requirements